If you had $100k to invest today, the investing world would roll out the red carpet for you.

 Another advantageous approach to real estate is investing in a rental property.

-With $100k, you could buy an affordable property or put down a sizeable payment on a larger property.
+With $100k, you could buy an affordable property in some areas or put down a sizeable payment on a larger property.

 You can research rental trends, areas with low housing costs, and tourist hotspots.